 • The number of people with asthma continues to increase with about 1 out of every 12 persons in the United States suffering from asthma, or about 25-30,000,000 people.

 • Asthma affects children more commonly than adults, but asthma is found in all age groups.

 • Asthma is very often misdiagnosed and treated as upper respiratory tract infections or recurrent “colds”.

 Diagnosing asthma and its severity is extremely important.
-Treatment depends on multiple factors but can range from avoidance of those substances that cause symptoms, rescue bronchodilators such as albuterol, inhaled steroids, leukotriene inhibitors, oral steroids or monoclonal antibodies and the usage of allergy shots or immunotherapy to recalibrate immune system and prevent inflammation.
+Treatment depends on multiple factors but can range from avoidance of those substances that cause symptoms, rescue bronchodilators such as albuterol, inhaled steroids, leukotriene inhibitors, oral steroids, or monoclonal antibodies, and the usage of allergy shots or immunotherapy to recalibrate immune system and prevent inflammation.

 One of the main causes of asthma is exposure to substances that cause allergies.
-These include indoor and outdoor substances including dust mites, cats, insects, pollens, molds, foods.
-Asthma can also be caused by exposure to chemicals or other substances that cause irritation of the airways as well as infections, strong smells or exercise.
+These include indoor and outdoor substances including dust mites, cats, insects, pollens, molds, and foods.
+Asthma can also be caused by exposure to chemicals or other substances that cause irritation of the airways as well as infections, strong smells, or exercise.

 Diagnosing asthma may be difficult at times.
 Your Asthma and Allergy specialist will take a detailed l exam, perform a physical examination and use additional tools to make this diagnosis.
 Pulmonary Function Testing and allergy testing are the major tools used to assess and diagnose asthma.